-• Add ACEs to an MAC extended ACL in global configuration mode.
+Add ACEs to an MAC extended ACL in global configuration mode.

-Command access-list acl-id { permit deny } {any host src-mac-addr src-mac-addr mask } {any host dst-mac- addr dst-mac-addr mask } [ethernet-type] [cos cos [inner cos]] [time-range tm-rng-name] Parameter acl-id: Indicates the ID of a numbered ACL.
+Command access-list acl-id { permit deny } {any host src-mac-addr} {any host dst-mac-addr} [ethernet- type] [cos cos [inner cos]] [ time-range tm-rng-name ] Parameter acl-id: Indicates the ID of a numbered ACL.
 It uniquely identifies an ACL.
-The value range of acl-id is 700- Description 799. permit: Indicates that the ACE is a permit ACE. deny: Indicates that the ACE is a deny ACE. host src-mac-addr.
-Indicates that IP packets sent from a host with the specified source MAC address are filtered. src-mac-addr mask: Indicates that the source MAC address is reversed. any: Indicates that L2 packets sent to any host are filtered. host dst-mac-addr.
-Indicates that IP packets sent to a host with the specified destination MAC address are filtered. dst-mac-addr mask: Indicates that the destination MAC address is reversed. ethernet-type: Indicates that L2 packets of the specified Ethernet type are filtered. cos cos: Indicates that L2 packets with the specified cos field in the outer tag are filtered. inner cos: Indicates that L2 packets with the specified cos field in the inner tag are filtered. time-range time-range-name: Indicates that this ACE is associated with a time range.
+The value range of acl-id is Description 700-799.

+permit: Indicates that the ACE is a permit ACE. deny: Indicates that the ACE is a deny ACE. host src-mac-addr.
+Indicates that IP packets sent from a host with the specified source MAC address are filtered. hostsource: Indicates that IP packets sent from a host with the specified source MAC address are filtered. any: Indicates that L2 packets sent to any host are filtered. host dst-mac-addr: Indicates that IP packets sent to a host with the specified destination MAC address are filtered. ethernet-type: Indicates that L2 packets of the specified Ethernet type are filtered. cos cos: Indicates that L2 packets with the specified cos field in the outer tag are filtered. inner cos: Indicates that L2 packets with the specified cos field in the inner tag are filtered. time-range time-range-name: Indicates that this ACE is associated with a time range.
 The ACE takes effect only within this time range.
 For details about the time range, see the configuration manual of the time range.
 Command Global configuration mode Mode Usage Guide Run this command to add ACEs to a numbered MAC extended ACL in global configuration mode.
 It cannot be used to add ACEs to a named MAC extended ACL.

-△ Applying an MAC Extended ACL
+→ Applying an MAC Extended ACL